-TRAFFIC PATROL: The part of police traffic supervision that consists of driving or walking within an area or a roadway for the purpose of providing protection, security, and service to the public.

-TRAFFIC SURVEY: An examination of traffic characteristics such as volume, speed, delay, accidents, origin, and destination, etc.

-TRAFFICWAY: The entire width between property lines or other boundary lines of every way or place of which any part is open to the public for purposes of vehicular travel as a matter of right or custom.
-All highways are trafficways, but trafficways include also some areas on private property such as shopping centers.

-VERBAL WARNING: A traffic warning given orally without any written record.
+TRAFFIC LAW VIOLATION: Violation of any statute, ordinance, or legally authorized regulation relating to the use of streets and highways or the operation and ownership of motor vehicles and other road vehicles.
+TRAFFIC PATROL: The part of law enforcement traffic supervision that consistent driving or walking within an area or a roadway for the purpose of providing protection, security, and service to the public.
+TRAFFIC SURVEY: An examination of traffic characteristics, such as volume, speed, delay, accidents, origin, destination, etc. TRAFFICWAY: The entire width between property lines or other boundary lines of every way or place of which any part is open to the public for purposes of vehicular travel as a matter of right or custom.
+All highways are trafficways, but trafficways include also some areas on private property, such as shopping centers.
+VERBAL WARNING: A warning given orally without any written record.